Skip to main content

 Option 2: Manual Parsing (Advanced)

-If you are processing the raw content string yourself, follow this strategy:
+If you are building a custom UI and processing the raw content string yourself, you will need to combine two data sources:

 1. Regex Matching: Use regular expressions to find these blocks.